hofin34/modulog/README.md

 This program can be used to log GNU/Linux systems.
 Processes collecting logs are called agents.

+After start, enabled agents are created and they collect logs.
+They send these logs to the Core, which saves them in default folder `logs/`.
+This folder and also other properties can be changed in file [SharedSettings.hpp] (in the future will be better config file)

 ## How to use
 First, you must select, which agents will be compiled in file [agents-to-compile.json] (set "enabled" to true/false) You can add also your own agents into this file, they will be compiled automatically with whole program, if they are enabled.

+You can configure agents with their config files - settings like how often take log, which values are considered as error etc.
+These settings should be in each agent folder named [config.json] (this file is copied with each build into build directory, so if you would like to change some values, you can change it in agent source folder and then recompile whole program or change config file in agent build folder)

 Then compile all with: